National Register Listings in Washington County, Vermont

 Washington County Timeline

-This timeline provides a concise overview of the key events in the history of Washington County, Vermont.
+This timeline provides a condensed summary of the historical journey of Washington County, Vermont.

 - 1781: Washington County is created by the Vermont General Assembly.